 10. Great River Park

-On the East Hartford bank of the Connecticut River is a long ribbon of greenery curling around the undeveloped river-bend.
+On the East Hartford bank of the Connecticut River is a long ribbon of greenery curling around an undeveloped riverbend.

-Along almost two miles of waterfront there are trails weaving through dense woodland, and presenting you with great views across to Hartford.
+Along almost two miles of waterfront there are trails weaving through dense woodland.
+I got a minor thrill from the occasional views across to Hartford.

-Every now and again you’ll be greeted by public art, while there’s a boat launch, lots of picnic tables and a 350-seat amphitheatre hosting the free Sounds of Summer concert series in the warmer months.
+Every now and again you’ll be greeted by public art.
+Elsewhere there’s a boat launch, lots of picnic tables and a 350-seat amphitheater hosting the free Sounds of Summer concert series in the warmer months.

 Get back to Hartford on the Founders Bridge, which deposits you at the landscaped Mortensen Riverfront Plaza.